Postmates is expanding, and hiring too!

 Step 3 – Driver Details

-After entering some basic information about your account, you will next be prompted to enter driver-specific details.
+You will now be prompted to enter driver-specific details.
 Have your driver’s license handy because you will need to enter all your information from it in this step.

 Step 4 – Home Address

-This is so Postmates can send you important information, as well as better verify who you are and if you are in an eligible coverage area.
+Now, enter your home address.
+Postmates needs this so it can send you important information, verify who your identitiy, and ensure that you live in an eligible coverage area.

 Step 5 – TOC